-The fresh peaches in this salad are delicious, but I believe the basil and toasted almonds are what really make it stand out.
-With just seven ingredients (including the dressing), this is a simple weeknight salad.
-However, it also scales well and does not wilt – so it is great for serving at a cookout.
+The fresh peaches in this salad are delicious, but the basil and toasted almonds are what really make it a family favorite.
+With just seven ingredients (including the dressing), this is a quick and easy weeknight salad.
+However, it also scales well and does not wilt quickly – so it is great for serving at a cookout.

 This recipe will serve a “small” family of four… two adults and two young children.
 Scale accordingly if you plan to share.